cnnblike/hexo-server-all-in-one/README.md

   email: <your email>
 ```

+After you perform `hexo d`, the git would automatically copy all content (using the post-receive hook) from the blog.git to `/var/www/html`, after that the nginx in the image would automatically restart.

 Then what do you need as you config repo?
 Just copy the configuration from `/etc/nginx/` that has been written as you needed, then submit the content like the following(under the copied config folder):
 ```